donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 adds: true
 cookies: true

 excerpt: "Create a Jekyll images Gallery that loops through all images in a folder.
 Not Configured by yml Frontmatter, thus much eaiser to create.
-Using [Images resizing by images.weserv.nl](weserv.nl), which gives a thumnail image displayed in the isotope arranged gallery and the origional images which is opened by lightgallery.
+Using [Images resizing by images.weserv.nl](weserv.nl), which gives a thumnail image displayed in the isotope arranged gallery and the origional images which is opened by lightgallery."

 image:
   cover: true